The 7 Elements of Your Killer Listing Presentation

 With home inventory dropping to dangerously low levels, it is more important than ever to give your potential clients a rock solid listing presentation to secure the sale.
 They want to know that you are the one for the job and that you have a few aces up your sleeve when it comes to selling something of their's that costs more than a Ferrari.

 Home sellers trust (and expect) Realtors to have more to offer than just a few photos and a listing on the MLS.
-That's all discount brokers like Homie have to offer so you have a great opportunity to toot your own horn.
+That's all discount brokers have to offer so you have a great opportunity to toot your own horn.
 Just do it in a way that isn't like a slimy used car salesman.

 A listing presentation is supposed to be a conversation, not a monologue.
 This is likely the first opportunity you have to sit down and have a meaningful and valuable discussion with your clients.
 It is not the time to talk about how great your brokerage did in Q3 of 2016 or that you've got 10 acronyms after your name which don't mean anything to your clients.
 This is the opportune time to build trust and really wow them.

 Today let's talk about 7 things you can do to make sure your next listing presentation will be helpful and memorable.
 These aren't going to just be 7 things you need to talk about but rather some things that can go into your preparation of a listing presentation.
 Since I can't speak from my experience as a Realtor, I'll be talking from a marketing perspective and my experience giving presentations at international conferences.